-Episode 4: Devin Boyle, Director of Communications for PIA
+Episode 4: Devin Quinn, Director of Communications for PIA

 Inclusive apprenticeship programs help employers build a diverse and inclusive workforce of trained professionals, including those with mental health disabilities.
-Devin Boyle, Director of Communications for PIA, dispels the myths and stigma around mental health, opens up about her own bipolar disorder and PTSD, and discusses the benefits of hiring apprentices and employees with mental health and other invisible disabilities.
+Devin Quinn, Director of Communications for PIA, dispels the myths and stigma around mental health, opens up about her own bipolar disorder and PTSD, and discusses the benefits of hiring apprentices and employees with mental health and other non-apparent disabilities.

 Intro: [00:00:00.96] Welcome to the Workology Podcast, a podcast for the disruptive workplace leader.
 Join host Jessica Miller-Merrell, founder of Workology.com, as she sits down and gets to the bottom of trends, tools and case studies for the business leader, HR and recruiting professional who is tired of the status quo.
 Now, here’s Jessica with this episode of Workology.